chiselstrike/chiselstrike/docusaurus/docs/Intro/data-access.md

 }
 ```

-and query it with `/dev/find-many`:
+and query it with `POST /dev/find-many`:

 ```bash
 curl -d '{ "city": "Cambridge" }' localhost:8080/dev/find-many